Freedom of Association: Country Studies — China

 The Rise of the Chinese Guilds

 After the revolution, Sun Yat-sen placed Ma Chaojun in charge of the national labor movement.
-Other political parties also became actively involved in labor organizing.3 But when Yuan Shikai took over power from Sun Yat-sen in 1912 and tried to revive an imperial order, this led to more restrictive labor conditions and the reimposition of a ban on strikes.
-From that point, the labor movement became more divided, split among nationalist, Communist, organized crime, and independent groupings.
-During a brief United Front period in the 1920s, union organizing flourished, but it was mainly to the benefit of the Chinese Communist Party (CCP).
-After Sun's death in 1925, Chiang Kai-shek took over the Kuomintang (KMT) party, which was tentatively allied with the CCP.
-After a coup attempt in April 1927, the nationalist KMT government executed many of the CCP leaders and set out to destroy the CCP and its General Labor Union.
-It established instead what were known as "yellow unions," which were tied to gangs, the strongest economic force in this period.
-After the 1937 Japanese invasion, the CCP rebuilt its support by appealing to nationalist themes and, after Japan's defeat at the end of World War II, by taking advantage of the postwar conditions of hyperinflation and unemployment.
-As the tide turned against the KMT, the CCP accepted the opportunistic support of the same gangs that had allied with Chiang Kai-shek.
+Other political parties also actively partook in labor organizing.
+When General Yuan Shikai replaced Sun Yat-sen as president of the Republic in 1912, he banned strikes and tried to restrict worker organization.
+From that point, the labor movement split among nationalist, Communist, and organized crime groupings.
+During a brief United Front period in the 1920s, union organizing flourished, but it benefited mainly the Chinese Communist Party (CCP).
+Upon Sun Yat-sen's death in 1925, Chiang Kai-shek took over the nationalist Kuomintang (KMT) party.
+After a coup attempt in April 1927, Chiang renounced the United Front and the nationalist government executed many of the CCP leaders and set out to destroy both the CCP and its General Labor Union.
+In place of the General Labor Union, the KMT established what were known as "yellow unions" tied to criminal gangs, China’s strongest economic force at the time.
+After the 1937 Japanese invasion, a second United Front allowed the CCP rebuilt its worker support.
+At the end of World War II, the CCP took advantage of postwar conditions of hyperinflation and unemployment to gain workers’ allegiance to its revolutionary platform.

 The Communist Takeover and State-Controlled Unionism

-The ACFTU remains organized according to the Soviet principle of "democratic centralism," under which lower-level branches must be guided by higher levels.
-It maintains close links both to management—ACFTU representatives often hold senior management positions in state-owned enterprises—and to the CCP—the union's chairman is a member of the Politburo, one of the party's top organs.
-Recent years have seen efforts to expand the union's reach into private companies and the migrant worker population.
+The ACFTU is organized according to the Soviet principle of "democratic centralism," under which lower-level branches must be guided by higher levels.
+The ACFTU itself is guided by the Communist Party.
+ACFTU representatives often hold senior management positions in state-owned enterprises and top positions in the CCP.
+Until the latest party congress, the union's chairman has been a member of the Politburo.
+In the last decade, the ACFTU has tried to extend its reach to private and foreign companies and the migrant worker population.
+At the local level there have been stirrings of independent activity but these are generally not sanctioned by ACFTU policy or practices (see below).

 Workers Protest Against Communist Control